-You know, Captain Von Trapp was on to something when he used a whistle to give instructions to his children.
+Captain Von Trapp from Sound of Music was on to something when he used a whistle to give instructions to his children.
 Gathering my children together to go somewhere can take me a good part of 10 minutes, and sometimes longer!
 So I use a special word to call the kids.
-It’s kind of a game but it works a treat when I need to give my children serious instruction.
+It’s kind of a game but it works a treat when I need to give my children instruction before we head out somewhere.

 Yes, report.
 And this is how I use it.
 Say our family is going out for the day, and I need to brief the children about what to bring, for example: